screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

       url: "#detached-jobs-and-pipelines"
 ---
 # Workflow
 Workflow is the way that individual jobs are wired together to form a pipeline.
 This is done by using a `requires` keyword in your job definition with the list of jobs or events that should cause that job to run.
-Screwdriver defines two events for every pipeline that occur due to SCM events: `~pr`, and `~commit`.
-These occur when a pull-request is opened, reopened, or modified, and when a commit occurs against the pipeline's branch (respectively).
+Screwdriver defines two events for every pipeline that occur due to SCM events: `~pr`, and `~commit`. `~pr` event occurs when a pull-request is opened, reopened, or modified. `~commit` event occurs when a commit is made against the pipeline's branch.
+When you start a pipeline manually, it runs all the jobs that have the `~commit` event trigger.

 ## Defining Workflow Order
 To denote workflow order, use the `requires` keyword under a job with the job names as an array.
 Job names may be prefixed with a tilde to indicate [advanced logic](#advanced-logic).